 Help is available by calling 1-800-270-7117, 24/7.
 You will be asked some confidential questions.
 The help line receiver will direct you to the nearest trained counselor for gambling recovery.
 You will also be directed to the nearest GA (Gamblers Anonymous) meeting.
 You have taken an important step.
 Youth are at high risk for developing out of control gambling behavior.
 Don’t bet with your life.

-Gamblers will increase their likelihood of recovery by attending a minimum of sixteen sessions (call 1-800-270-7117) with a Michigan Paneled Provider (approved by the State of Michigan) and GA meetings as many times a week as possible.
+Gamblers will increase their likelihood of recovery by attending a minimum of twelve sessions (call 1-800-270-7117) with a Michigan Paneled Provider (approved by the State of Michigan) and GA meetings as many times a week as possible.
 Family and significant others’ may become involved in the gambler’s therapy by taking over the finances.
 Honesty about how the gambler has financed his/her habit is an important part of the therapy.

 To see a list of Michigan Paneled Providers, click here